cgardesey/EkumfiMarket/README.md

 # ProductTrader

 Welcome to ProductTrader!
 This mobile app allows both customers and providers to engage in seamless online shopping experiences.
-Whether you're looking to browse and purchase products or showcase and sell your own, our app has got you covered.
+Whether you're looking to browse and purchase products or showcase and sell your own, this app has got you covered.

 ## Features